jmkgreen/integrations-core/kube_proxy/README.md

 ## Configuration

 The integration relies on the `--metrics-bind-address` option of the kube-proxy, by default it's bound to `127.0.0.1:10249`.
-You can either start the agent on the host network if the kube-proxy is also on the host network (default) or start the kube-proxy with the `--metrics-bind-address=0.0.0.0:10249`
+You can either start the agent on the host network if the kube-proxy is also on the host network (default) or start the kube-proxy with the `--metrics-bind-address=0.0.0.0:10249` option to listen to all incoming connections.

-Edit the `kube_proxy.yaml` file to point to your server and port, set the masters to monitor
+Edit the `kube_proxy.yaml` file to point to your server and port.

-/!\ If you edit the namespace & metrics name, or add any other metric they will be considered as custom /!\
+⚠️ If you edit the default namespace, metrics, or add new ones they will be considered as custom.

-Please contribute to the integration if you want to add a relevant metric.
+Contributions are welcome if you want to add a relevant metric.

 ## Validation